Are you staying in our hotel? That is always handy to know, it would be great if you mention this in the online process.

-When you book dinner at 5.30 to 6pm, we'll make sure you will be out in time to experience the Last Post.
+When you book dinner at 6pm, we'll make sure you will be out in time to experience the Last Post.

 Don't worry of your preferred arrival time no longer shows up, you can simply select the next slot.
-If you arrive early, there's always the bar or the comfy lounge sets on the terrace where you can have a drink whilst you wait for your table.
+If you arrive early, there's always the bar where you can have a drink whilst you wait for your table.

 At In Flanders Fields Museum and the Hooge Crater Museum, we are immersed in the story of our wartime history through life-like displays and hyper-digital experiences.

 And at the Yper Museum and the Mergelynck Museum, we dig even deeper into our town's rich heritage.

 Allow us to take you on a short tour of Ypres's museums!

 The Hooge Crater Museum is owned by Niek and Ilse and is the best private museum in the region, with a friendly, themed café adjoining the museum itself.
 The museum is located in what was once a chapel, built in the 1920' and contains an impressive collection of authentic First World War artefacts.